Advanced programming languages

 (a1,b1) `meet` (a2,b2) = (a1 `meet` a2, b1 `meet` b2)

 The ML languages have functors to play the role of type classes, but they lack the ad hoc polymorphism support of Haskell's type classes.
-Having spent a considerable amount of time programming in the MLs and in Haskell, the practical ramifications of inference on expressiveness cannot be understated.
+Having spent a considerable amount of time programming in the MLs and in Haskell, the practical ramifications of inference on expressiveness cannot be overstated.

 Favorite features